natewbrooks/positive-professionals/src/pages/index.md

 ---
 templateKey: index-page
 hero:
-  header: Transform potential into performance.
+  header: Converting intentions into results, together.
-  subtext: Cultivate your imagination from home
+  subtext: Start actualizing your dreams today
 whoWeAre:
   body: >-
     Mental fitness is our capacity to handle life’s greatest challenges with a